Hiroshi Ōshima: Military and diplomatic career

 Ōshima's importance for Hitler can be seen in the fact that after the conclusion of the Anti-Comintern Pact, the US Ambassador in Japan, Joseph Grew, estimated that the agreement was mainly the result of Ōshima's work, without the participation of the Japanese Ministry of Foreign Affairs.
 At the insistence of the Nazi government, he returned to Berlin as ambassador in February 1941, and remained in that position until the German surrender in May 1945.
 He dedicated his efforts to closer relations between the two countries.
 This including military cooperation in the Indian Ocean area (in the form of anti-merchant submarine warfare).
 Such was his fanatical belief in Nazi ideology that American journalist William L. Shirer, in The Rise and Fall of the Third Reich, wrote that Ōshima was "more Nazi than the Nazis."

 Ōshima's close relationship with Hitler and Ribbentrop gave him unparalleled access, for a foreigner, to German war plans and national policy; comparable to that of Winston Churchill with the American war leadership.
-In turn, Hitler admired the militaristic Japanese and made Ōshima a personal confidante.
+In turn, Hitler admired the militaristic Japanese and made Ōshima a personal confidant.

 Ōshima made visits to the Eastern Front and the Atlantic Wall, and he met periodically with Hitler and other Nazi leaders.
 Being a meticulous military officer in training, he wrote detailed reports of the information provided to him by the Nazis.
 The reports were sent by radio to Tokyo in the Purple diplomatic cipher.
 Unknown to the Japanese, the Purple cipher was broken by American codebreakers in 1940.
 Thus, Oshima's reports were read almost simultaneously by his superiors in Japan and by Allied leaders and analysts as "Magic" intelligence.
 Sometimes, the Allies read the reports before the Japanese did, as transmission problems between Germany and Japan often held up the reports for hours. Ōshima was interviewed in 1959 and asked about the security of his transmissions.
 He said that he had been warned in 1941 by Heinrich Georg Stahmer that there were signs that Japanese diplomatic messages were being read by the Allies, but that he was convinced that, by double-encrypting his dispatches, he had ensured they could not be decrypted by the Allies.
 He died before the Allied decryption of Purple messages became common knowledge and so never knew that he had unwittingly provided the Allies with priceless intelligence.